Aurel Benović

 Aurel Benović (born 14 July 2000) is a Croatian artistic gymnast.
 He is the 2020 European Championships floor exercise silver medalist.
 He represented Croatia at the 2024 Summer Olympics and finished fifth in the vault final.

-Early and personal life
+Early life

 Benović was born on 14 July 2000, in Osijek.
 He began gymnastics when he was four years old.
 His father died during his childhood, and his mother died in 2023.

-Career
+Gymnastics career

 Benović competed at the 2016 Junior European Championships and finished 41st on the floor exercise during the qualification round.

 2018–19

 Benović began competing in senior international competitions in 2018.
 He was the third reserve for the floor exercise final at the 2018 Doha World Cup.
 At the 2019 Osijek World Challenge Cup, he finished seventh in the floor exercise final.
 He then won his first FIG World Cup medal at the Koper World Challenge Cup.
 Then at the 2019 Mersin World Challenge Cup, he won the gold medal on the floor exercise, the first gold medal of his senior international career.